Ballingarry Thurles - Old Church graveyard

 Always travelling north, this phantasmal vessel traverses the lake with gentle singing emanating from it.

-Lough Derg - Waters of the Lake
+Lough Derg - Waters of the Lake and surrounding area

 A legend tells of how the Warrior Hero Finn fought and killed a huge monster which lived in this lake - two hundred men climbed out of the beast's belly once Finn sliced it open.
 Some say a (smaller) lake creature still lives in the water.